wpacket/junos-cgnat/README.md

 show security nat source port-block pool xxx node xxx | save table.txt
 ```

-Once this is done you can  run the script using the file as an argument in shell.
+Once this is done you can run the script using the file as an argument in a shell.
 I personnaly tested it on WLS, Debian & Ubuntu and it worked like a charm.
 For instance:
 ```
 # junos-pba.sh table.txt